Pest management in frost-damaged vineyards

 Disease management

-I would recommend scouting of vineyards in mid-July.
-If downy mildew lesions are observed, an application of Ridomil can be made to eradicate the disease and stop further spread.
-Scout again 2 to 3 weeks later to check if further control is needed.
-Less costly alternatives are copper products (for non-copper sensitive varieties), phosphorous acid fungicides (e.g., Phostrol, ProPhyt) and Ziram.
-Coppers and Ziram are strictly protectants, whereas phosphorous acid products have strong curative activity and will stop disease development for up to 6 days after an infection has started (this is when the lesions are just starting to show).
+Scouting is recommended for vineyards throughout June and July.
+If downy mildew lesions are observed, an application of Captan (if it is allowed on your vines) can be made to eradicate the disease and stop further spread.
+Scout again two to three weeks later to check if further control is needed.
+For wine grapes, less costly alternatives are copper products (for non-copper sensitive varieties), phosphorous acid fungicides (e.g., Phostrol, ProPhyt) and Ziram.
+Coppers and Ziram are strictly protectants, whereas phosphorous acid products have curative activity and can stop disease development after an infection has started (this is when the lesions are just starting to show).
 They don’t have much residual activity, however, so they may need to be tank-mixed with Ziram to get longer protection.
-The phosphorous acid products also have good activity against Phomopsis and moderate activity against black rot.
-For growers that have already applied dormant sprays, you can expect a reduction in powdery mildew if you applied sulfur, and a reduction in downy mildew if you applied a copper fungicide.
-In small plot trials in Michigan, reductions of 40-60% were observed compared to untreated plots.
+The phosphorous acid products also have moderate activity against Phomopsis and moderate activity against black rot.
+However, for these diseases, EBDCs (e.g., mancozeb) may be cost effective.

 Coverage